 Research shows that when we repeatedly “reward” ourselves with food in reaction to an emotional state, it activates the “reward and pleasure centers” in our brains.
 And when that emotional state is stress, we tend to gravitate toward high-fat, high-sugar foods.

-“If you know you’re prone to emotional eating and you’re having a bad day, don’t surround yourself with food.
+How to break it: “If you know you’re prone to emotional eating and you’re having a bad day, don’t surround yourself with food.
 Stay out of the grocery store.
 Make sure your house is only stocked with healthy options,” MacQueen suggests.